Trinidad and Tobago: Geology

 The Northern Range consists mainly of Upper Jurassic and Cretaceous metamorphic rocks.
 The Northern Lowlands (the East–West Corridor and Caroni Plain) consist of younger shallow marine clastic sediments.
 South of this, the Central Range fold and thrust belt consists of Cretaceous and Eocene sedimentary rocks, with Miocene formations along the southern and eastern flanks.
 The Naparima Plain and the Nariva Swamp form the southern shoulder of this uplift.

 The Southern Lowlands consist of Miocene and Pliocene sands, clays, and gravels.
 These overlie oil and natural gas deposits, especially north of the Los Bajos Fault.
 The Southern Range forms the third anticlinal uplift.
 The rocks consist of sandstones, shales, siltstones and clays formed in the Miocene and uplifted in the Pleistocene.
 Oil sands and mud volcanoes are especially common in this area.

+One of the natural wonders of the island is Pitch Lake, a natural pitch lake on the island of Trinidad which is the largest naturally occurring deposit of asphalt on Earth.

 Climate

 Trinidad and Tobago has a maritime tropical climate.
 There are two seasons annually: the dry season for the first five months of the year, and the rainy season in the remaining seven of the year.
 Winds are predominantly from the northeast and are dominated by the northeast trade winds.
 Unlike many Caribbean islands Trinidad and Tobago lies outside the main hurricane alleys; nevertheless, the island of Tobago was struck by Hurricane Flora on 30 September 1963.
 In the Northern Range of Trinidad, the climate is often cooler than that of the sweltering heat of the plains below, due to constant cloud and mist cover, and heavy rains in the mountains.

 Record temperatures for Trinidad and Tobago are 39 °C for the high in Port of Spain, and a low of 12 °C.